February 10, 2017

-And this is vitally important for all of us, but especially for the elderly and the physically vulnerable.
-8 million people across the U.S. go to emergency rooms because of falling over something. ⅓ of people over 65 fall once a year at least, and over 60% of fall related deaths involve elderly citizens.
+This is vitally important for all of us, but especially for the elderly and the physically vulnerable such as those with a chronic illness.
+Eight million people across the U.S. go to emergency rooms because of falling over something.
+One-third of people over 65 fall once a year at least, and over 60% of fall related deaths involve elderly citizens.

-It is therefore important to work with your elderly relatives or to seek advice if you feel your own home is not safe enough about how to make it safer.
+It is therefore important to work with your relatives who are elderly or prone to fatigue and mobility issues, or to seek advice if you feel your own home is not safe enough, and find ways to make it safer.
 This allows you to retain your independence while not risking your own health.
 To do this, you need to consider each element of your home in turn.
 These are:

 Please click here for a full guide to home safety for senior citizens and the physically vulnerable.